 Greetings!
-In the Fall of 2018, I will be a Post-Doctoral Fellow in the Department of Economics at Massachusetts Institute of Technology.
+I am a Post-Doctoral Fellow in the Department of Economics at Massachusetts Institute of Technology.
 I graduated with a PhD in Economics from Cornell University in 2018.
 While at Cornell, I was also a National Science Foundation Graduate Research Fellow.

 My research focuses on the analysis of social relationships in communities - often by studying the nuanced rolls played by social networks in economic decision-making.
 As a researcher with an empirical focus and interest in microeconomic theory, I find village economies in sub-Saharan Africa to be among the most interesting systems for such analysis.